 CPA firms, both large and small, perform a variety of accounting services for their clients.
 These services range from maintaining accounting records to performing compilation, which is preparing financial statements without providing any assurance on them.
 A form of limited assurance can be provided by a "review" which is more limited in scope than a full-blown financial statement audit.

 CPA firms perform many tax services for their individual and corporate clients, including preparation and review of tax returns, tax planning (the legitimate avoidance or deferral of taxes), and tax litigation (appearance before a court or an administrative body on behalf of their clients).

 The fastest-growing area for CPA firms is management consulting services, which was formally known as management advisory services.
 These services can cover such wide-ranging fields as computer systems, management information systems, marketing, executive recruiting, personal financial planning, and budgeting techniques, etc..

 INCOME TAX PLANNING AND PREPARATION

-Specializing in income tax preparation and planning is a very viable career path since taxation has such an pervasive effect on business decisions and on all aspects of our personal as well as professional life.
-If you want to work in the area of taxation, you may want to earn the E. A. (Enrolled Agent) designation or the master in taxation.
+Specializing in income tax preparation and planning is a very viable career path since taxation has such a pervasive effect on business decisions and on all aspects of our personal as well as professional life.
+If you want to work in the area of taxation, you may want to earn the E. A. (Enrolled Agent) designation or the master's in taxation.

 The Enrolled Agent Examination